eitanyaffe/grun/README.md

 - `submit` - Submit a job to Google Cloud Batch
 - `download` - Download job results
 - `list_jobs` - List all jobs
+- `space` - Show space usage per job in bucket
+- `clean` - Delete jobs from bucket (with confirmation)

 ### Arguments
 Configuration arguments are automatically generated from `config.mk`.
 Each variable becomes a command-line option: